 - Withdrawal is possible if you state valid reasons (e. g. illness) and are recognised (section 25 ASPO).
 These valid reasons must be substantiated before the deadline.

 Illness shall be regarded as a valid reason only if it constitutes incapacity to sit an examination and is proved by a medical certificate (section 25 (2) ASPO).

-- Withdrawal from a graded examination without reasons is only possible up to 2 days before the examination (section 14 (5) ASPO).
+- Withdrawal from a examination without reasons is only possible up to 2 days before the examination (section 14 (5) ASPO).
 Withdrawal from foundation examinations is excluded from this.

 9. Can I also take modules/examinations that are not in my curriculum?